Kyoto Prefecture

 Kaido are ancient roads that connect cities.
 Kaido have existed ever since the earliest days of Japan.
 People walked on Kaido to transport goods and travel.
 In the Edo Period these highways began to be developed in earnest.
 Since the Edo shogunate was required to come to Edo every other year, Kaido leading to Edo from various parts of Japan were developed.

-Among them, the Tokaido, the Nakasendo, the Nikko-dochu, and the Oshu-dochu, or Gokaido.
+Among them, the Tokaido, the Nakasendo, the Nikko-dochu, Koshu-dochu and the Oshu-dochu, are called Gokaido.
 Those Kaido were considered most important, thus administered by the government.
-The other small Kaido called wakkaido or wakiokan and were administered by the regional governments.
+The other small Kaido called wakikaido or wakiokan and were administered by the regional governments.

 Also, this Kaido made it possible for common people to travel safely between cities.
 In Tokaidochu Hizakurige, written in the early 19th century, two guys, Yaji and Kita traveled all the way from Tokyo to Ise via the Ise Kaido and Tokaido.
 This book prompted many people to visit Ise on foot.